Updated on 5.5.2019.

 “You don’t know; you can’t know what I’ve done to be here.”

-There are also overtones of imperialism in the above scene, where a first-world country imposes their will on another country under the premise that it’s for their own good.
+There are also overtones of imperialism in the above scene, where a one country imposes their will on another under the premise that it’s for their own good.
 We know what’s good for you, not you, and you’ll eventually understand and be better for it.

-Another theme in Miss Saigon is the “America Dream,” viewed through the eyes of the Engineer.
+Another theme in Miss Saigon is the “America Dream,” as viewed through the eyes of the Engineer.
 The question becomes, is that what the American Dream is?
 This perverse thing?
 Or is it the limitless possibilities that Kim hopes it is?
-The Engineer has a line, “I deserve to be in a land where a man sets his price and you pay and he’s yours.”
-Is that America?
-Sounds like politics…
+The Engineer has a line, “I deserve to be in a land where a man sets his price and you pay and he’s yours.
+I should be American!”
+Now why would he think that?

 (If you’re interested in seeing how desperately people wanted out, watch the documentary Last Days in Vietnam.)

 Another complaint is that Kim is a prostitute.
 Fair enough; it’s low-hanging fruit.
 However, Miss Saigon deals specifically with the mixed-race children of U.S. soldiers and Vietnamese women left behind.
-There are estimates of 30,000+ children (I’ve read smaller and larger estimates).
+There are estimates of 30,000+ children (I’ve read smaller estimates, so take it with a grain of salt).
 It’s true that children of U.S. soldiers were born to Vietnamese prostitutes.
 If you’re going to write a story about these fatherless children, a prostitute in Saigon is a reasonable choice.
 The stories of these women is yet another layer in the tragedy of Vietnam.

 Madame Butterfly.
 The story has inspired many other tales.
-In the original short story, the title character, Cho-Cho-San, doesn’t kill herself.
-In that story, her American husband sends his new wife to take Cho-Cho-San’s son away to live with him in America.
-When she arrives, Cho-Cho-San and the child have vanished.
-A bold statement from Cho-Cho-San.
+In the original short story, the title character, Cio-Cio-San, doesn’t kill herself.
+In that story, her American husband sends his new wife to take Cio-Cio-San’s son away to live with him in America.
+When she arrives, Cio-Cio-San and the child have vanished.
+A bold statement from Cio-Cio-San.
 How come no one ever bases a story on that?